BELOW ARE SOME TIPS TO HELP YOU PASS YOUR ICBC ROAD TEST

 -

-Amber Light: Do not add more gas to beat the light when approaching an intersection and the light has changed to amber.
-An amber light at an intersection means stop, always stop for the amber light when safe to do so.
+Amber Light: When approaching an intersection and the light turns amber, refrain from accelerating to beat the light.
+An amber light at an intersection indicates stop, always stop for the amber light when safe to do so, unless you're at a point of no return.

 -

-Cover Brake: When approaching potential hazards that could require a stop.
+Cover Brake: When approaching potential hazards or a stale green light that may require you to the stop the vehicle.

 -